awesomerank/awesomerank.github.io/lists/quozd/awesome-dotnet.md

 * [MailKit ★1665](https://github.com/jstedfast/MailKit) - A complete cross-platform mail stack including IMAP, POP3, SMTP, authentication and more.
 Built on top of MimeKit.
 * [MimeKit ★655](https://github.com/jstedfast/MimeKit) - A cross-platform .NET MIME creation and parser library with support for S/MIME, PGP, TNEF and Unix mbox spools.
 * [PreMailer.Net ★328](https://github.com/milkshakesoftware/PreMailer.Net) - C# library that moves your stylesheets to inline style attributes, for maximum compatibility with e-mail clients.
+* [StrongGrid ★36](https://github.com/Jericho/StrongGrid) - Client for SendGrid's v3 API.
+Not only allows you to send emails, but also allows you to bulk import contacts, manage lists and segments, create custom fields for your lists, etc. Also includes a parser for SendGrid Webhooks.

 ## Mathematics